 Expenses are only allowable where they are business related – for example expenses related to your family or domestic life would not normally be allowable, although in some cases where temporary work related accommodation is involved there is an overlap.

 For tax purposes expenses are classified as revenue or capital.
 Revenue expenses are day to day expenses where the benefit is short term.
 Capital expenses are longer term items of expenditure incurred in acquiring an asset, for example computer or furniture purchase.

 Revenue expenses are written off against tax when incurred.

-Capital expenditure of up to £200,000 (from January 2016) can normally be written off in full; expenditure in excess of that is written off over a period.
+Capital expenditure of up to £1,000,000 (two year temporary increase from January 2019 to December 2020, then £200,000) can normally be written off in full; expenditure in excess of that is written off over a period.
 However although qualifying capital expenditure is written off in full for tax, it has to be capitalised and depreciated in your business accounts, and then accelerated relief claimed in the supporting tax computation.

 Not all capital expense attract relief.
 Broadly speaking:

 - equipment, eg vans, motorcycles, computers, desks, office equipment, machinery, are relieved under the provisions above